rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 ==============================================================

-All settings are fully customizable and transferable between different mouse models
+All settings are fully customizable and transferable between different mouse models (non MadCatz too - probably).

-(I believe that problem with 'setting up' pro-mouses (pro - I mean mouse with more then 2 or 3 buttons) in the linux environment is wider than
+(I believe that the problem with 'setting up' pro-mouses (pro - I mean mouse with more then 2 or 3 buttons) in the linux environment is wider than MadCatz R.A.T.s mouses) and these settings could be be used with other mice makers/models/vendors.

-MadCatz R.A.T.s mouses) and these settings could be also be used with other mice makers/models/vendors.
+Set up:
 -It is only amount of buttons to setup correctly to work with other mouse makers/models/vendors.

 ==============================================================